Zoom Dual Monitors | Setup

 Final Thought

-You have now successfully made changes to your Zoom settings to enable you to use dual monitors.
-This feature will enable you to share content such as PowerPoint slides while still seeing your Zoom call participants in the most effective way possible.
+You have now successfully changed your Zoom settings to enable you to use dual monitors.
+This feature will enable you to share content, such as PowerPoint slides, while still seeing your Zoom call participants in the most effective way possible.

 See Also